Use DNA Sequencing to Trace the Blue Whale's Evolutionary Tree

 The evolutionary story of the whales is dramatic.
 An ancient land mammal returned to the sea, about 50 million years ago, to become the forerunner of today's whales.
 In doing so, it lost its legs, and all of its internal organs became adapted to a marine existence.
 This ocean invasion by mammals is the reverse of what happened millions of years previously, when the first animals crawled out of the sea onto land.

 Figure 1.
 The blue whale (Balaenoptera musculus) is a marine mammal belonging to the suborder of baleen whales (called Mysticeti).
-At up to 110 feet in length, it is believed to be the largest animal ever to have existed.
+At up to 110 feet (about 34 meters) in length, it is believed to be the largest animal ever to have existed.
 (Wikipedia, 2008.)